llamaxyz/llama/documentation/ActionCreation.md

 ## Key Concepts

 - Actions: Proposals made by policyholders to execute onchain transactions.
-  - Policies: Non-transferable NFTs encoded with roles and permissions for an individual Llama instance.
+  - Policies: Non-transferable NFTs encoded with roles and permission IDs for an individual Llama instance.
   - Roles: A signifier that is used to permission action creation, approval, and disapproval.
 Any role can be given to one or more policyholders.
-  - Permissions: A unique identifier that can be assigned to roles to enable action creation.
-Permissions are represented as a hash of the target contract, function selector, and strategy contract.
+  - Permission IDs: A unique identifier that can be assigned to roles to enable action creation.
+Permission IDs are represented as a hash of the target contract, function selector, and strategy contract.
 Actions cannot be created unless a policyholder holds a role with the correct permission.
   - Strategies: A contract that holds all of the logic to determine the rules and state of an action.
 For example, strategies determine whether or not an action is approved/disapproved, canceled, or able to be executed.
 They also determine details around who is allowed to cast approvals/disapprovals.
   - Executor: The single exit point of a Llama instance.
 All actions that are executed will be sent from the Llama executor.
 This is the address that should be the `owner` or other privileged role in a system controlled by the llama instance
   - Guards: Guards enable custom safety checks and logic to run at action creation, and pre and post action execution.
 Guards can also be used to add arbitrary logic such as spending limits or calldata permissioning.